gabrielluciano/gabrielluciano/README.md

 ## About me
 - ⚡ I'm 24 years old
 - 🤖 I have experience in robotics having developed autonomous robots for competitions by [UFFight Robótica](https://www.instagram.com/uffightrobotica/)
-- 🌱 I'm currently focused on JavaScript and NodeJS
+- 🌱 I'm currently focused on Angular and Java
 - 🥅 2022 Goals: Contribute to open source projects on Github
 - 🔍 Take a look at my repositories feel free to comment!